 Well, it depends on the person and his time management skills.

 This myth isn’t completely false.
 While working from home, Remote Workers can easily adapt good life practices and healthy eating habits with quality sleep routines if they want.
+For those seeking to enhance their diet further, opting for a healthy and fresh meal delivery service ensures varied, dietitian-designed meals without the hassle of cooking.

 However, most remote employees face a significant decrease in their physical activities leading to weight gain and poor physique.
 It can be eliminated if they follow a strict workout routine or have daily walks.
 It not only lightens the mood but also helps you maintain your body weight.